Monthly Archives: July 2020

 The problem is, you’re not sure where you’d put your mini split.
 Does it have to go on the exterior wall, or are your interior walls an option as well?
 Allow us to explain ahead!

 Ductless mini split systems are not exclusively outdoors, nor are they exclusively indoors, either.
 As part of a system, the compressor of the mini split goes outside.
 The compressor, sometimes also referred to as the condenser, may sit in your backyard or side yard.
-Through several wires, including the electric line, the refrigerant line, and the drain line, the compressor connects to the indoor part of
+Through several wires, including the electric line, the refrigerant line, and the drain line, the compressor connects to the indoor part of the

 After much researching and deliberating, you’ve decided that a ductless mini split system is the best option for adequately warming and cooling your home or office.
 You want to go through PowerSave AC for ordering your mini splits, but you have some questions about what the checkout process looks like and what the mini split delivery time estimates are.